sbslee/fuc/doc/CLI.md

 ```
 usage: fuc fucexist [-h] [paths [paths ...]]

 This command will check whether files/dirs exist.
+It will look for stdin if
+there are no arguments (e.g. $ cat files.list | fuc fucexist).

 positional arguments:
   paths       file/dir paths (default: stdin)